LivePersonInc/developer-center/_exclude/rls_April_scraps_surveybot.md

 {: .important}
 Survey bots have some additional, unique settings.
 For information on these, see [here](conversation-builder-bots-survey-bots.html#step-4---configure-the-bot-settings).

+PUT THIS BELOW IN BOT SETTINGS

+- **Session Length**: By default, a bot conversation will time out (expire) in one hour.
+If desired, you can set a custom session length.

 PUT THIS BELOW IN BOT BASICS

 ### Types of bots